electrumpayments/qr-payment-service-interface/src/docs/devguide/hugo/site/content/retailer-message-flows.md

     weight: 50
 ---
 ## Overview
-From a retailer perspective the flow for a QR payment is comprised of the following operations:
+From a retailer perspective the QR payment flow comprises of the following operations:

 1. Requesting and displaying a QR code
 2. Making a payment authorisation request based on this QR code